Black Widow Spider

-system (neurotoxins), usually by interfering with nerve impulse
+(neurotoxins), usually by interfering with nerve impulse transmission,

-transmission, so disrupting many of the body's functions.
-In extreme cases,
+so disrupting many of the body's functions.
+In extreme cases, this can

 The widow spiders characteristically spins tangled webs, which look similar to spun cotton candy.
 Their webs are usually built in or beneath objects close to the ground such as under porches, under foundations of buildings, the lose bark of trees, and in basements.
 The bite of the black widow is painful and may cause death if medical attention is not sought immediately.